 4200 N. Lamar Blvd., Austin, TX 78756

 If Uchi is the overachieving first-born valedictorian of the Tyson Cole culinary family, then Uchiko is the younger salutatorian who graduated summa cum laude.
 (Although if you look at the restaurant’s website, Uchiko is actually the “child of Uchi.”)
-Semantics and analogies aside, this Japanese eatery offers its own modern twist on sushi (made with fish flown in every day from Japan’s Toyosu market), “hot tastings,” “cold tastings,” and daily specials that include a number of vegetarian options using produce from local farms.
+Semantics and analogies aside, this Japanese eatery offers its own modern twist on sushi, sashimi, and nigiri (made with fish flown in every day from Japan’s Toyosu market in Tokyo), “hot tastings,” “cold tastings,” and daily specials that include a number of vegetarian options using produce from local farms.
 Be sure to wash it all down with the great wine, cocktail, and sake selections.

 51 Rainey St. #110, Austin, TX 78701